Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Variable Importance Alternatives

 This was the approach taken in \cite{Mentch2016} in which distributional results for random forests were used to assess the statistical significance of $f(\bm{x}) - f^{\pi,j}(\bm{x})$.

 \item[Condition-and-Relearn Importance] in which a new model $f^{c,j}(\bm{x})$ is learned from the data $(\bm{y},X^{c,j})$ and we measure

 \end{description} These measures all necessarily entail additional computational costs: requiring training a new model, and/or estimating, and simulating from, the distribution of $(x_{ij}|\bm{x}_{i,-j})$.
-In our simulation this distribution can be computed analytically, but that will very rarely be the case.
+In our simulation this distribution can be computed analytically, but that will rarely if ever be the case in practice.